davetron5000/faas-is-a-what-now/markdown/contract.md

 What is the analog in our event-sourced, functions-as-a-service, serverless world?

-Since all activity is based on messages, and our functions are triggered based on messages, we'd use bonafide messages as test inputs.
-For functions that also *send* messages, we'd like to capture those messages to use as test data.
+Since all activity is based on messages, and our functions are triggered based on messages, we could use bonafide messages as test inputs.
+For functions that also *send* messages, we'd like to capture those messages to use as test data for other functions.

-In the previous section we broke our system by changing the format of the message the `renderPage` function received.
+In the previous section we broke our system by changing the format of the message that `renderPage` received.

-Let's change how we test to be more message focused.
+Let's change how we test to be more message-focused.
 We'll start by using the documented messages and payloads as input to our tests, rather than hand-coding them.

 ## Output of One is Input to Another